ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 1. Follow the breadcrumbs on the upper left of the screen and click on the first entry after of `<your-initial>-mynodestarter` after `Toolchains`
 1. Click the **Eclipse Orion Web IDE** tile.
-1. Expand the `<your-initial>-mynodestarter` and then `public`.
+1. Expand the `<your-initial>-mynodestarter-repository`.
-1. Update the `index.html` by making a simple change, for example change "Congratulations!" to something else, your changes are automatically saved.
+1. Update the `utils.js` by making a simple change, for example change "Welcome to" to something else, your changes are automatically saved.
 1. Click on the Git icon in the left most column.
 1. Enter a commit message: *my first changes* and click on **Commit**.
 1. On the left in the Outgoing section click **Push**.